neuralinterfaces/neurosys/README.md

-# neuro.sys
+# neuro.sys 🌀
-This application modifies the brightness of a computer screen based on the user's brainwaves.
+> OS-level Control for BCIs

+Neuro.sys (pronounced like "neurosis") is a desktop application that uses brain-computer interface (BCI) technology to provide system-level feedack on your computer.

 ## Installation
 1. Install [Node.js](https://nodejs.org/en/download/)